Caryodendron orinocense: Farming

 The cultivated cacay tree initially grows slowly.
 During this stage, moderate shade favorably contributes to its development.
 Cacay can be planted in bags in a nursery for approximately one year, until the tree reaches a height of about 50 cm.
 When the tree is actively producing fruits, the cacay plant is a heliophyte, although it tolerates some shade.
-Cacay be planted in parallel with another plant that grows rapidly and that possesses a small crown which may provide shade to the juvenile cacay tree, but which does not compete for sunlight during the cacay's adult stage.
+Cacay should be planted in parallel with another plant that grows rapidly and that possesses a small crown which may provide shade to the juvenile cacay tree, but which does not compete for sunlight during the cacay's adult stage.
 Some plantations associate the cacay tree with another crop that may provide a live vegetable groundcover, for example kudzu.

 The ripe cacay fruit physiologically separates itself from the plant and falls to the ground.
-Cacay trees begin to produce fruit at ages 4-7 years.
+Cacay trees begin to produce fruit at ages 4–7 years.
 A single 10-year-old cacay tree may produce 100–250 kg of nuts per year, although some trees have been reported to produce up to 800 kg of nuts per year.